Ok so these Greek shredded pork pitas. STAWP EVERYTHING and make them– they are the best thing in the world.

 - Turn instant pot to Saute.

 - Rinse tenderloins and pat dry.
-Trim any fat.
+Trim fat on the first.

 - Chop into chunks about 3-4 inches long.
 Sprinkle all over with season salt.

 - Spray instant pot with cooking spray and let it get hot for a minute.
 Add half the chunks of pork and sear on each side for about 2 minutes, trying to get some color.
+(While they’re searing I trim fat on the other tenderloin.)
 Remove, spray again, and let it get hot for a minute before you repeat with the second batch.
 Remove and set aside.

 - Add back in the pork, the pepperoncini juice, garlic, lemon juice, oregano, lemon pepper, kosher salt, and pepper.

 - Turn your pot to manual, then up to 50 minutes.
 Close the lid and seal the vent!
 (Mine doesn’t ask me low or high pressure if I choose manual first.
 If yours does, I’d choose high.)

 - Allow to naturally release.
 Then open and shred, tossing in juices.
 Add a fresh squeeze of lemon juice and big pinch of parsley (optional and mostly to make it pretty!)